-- There are a stack of great attractions covered by the pass too.
-In fact the pass provides entry into over 500 different attractions in Switzerland.
-All the best museums are included. > Click here for the full list.
+- There are a ton of great attractions covered by the pass too.
+In fact, the pass provides entry into over 500 different attractions in Switzerland.
+All the best museums are included.

-- Two of the most popular Switzerland mountain train day trips are also included.
-These day trips are Stanserhorn and Rigi.
+- Three of the most popular Switzerland mountain excursions from Lucerne are also included.
+These day trips are Stanserhorn, Stoos and Rigi.
 There is no limit to how many trips you do – do them all and go back again if you want to!
 Other mountain excursions receive discounts of up to 50%.

 - One of the most popular mountain excursions in Switzerland is a visit to Jungfraujoch – the highest altitude railway station in Europe.
 You can even get discount Jungfraujoch tickets with Swiss Pass.
 Whilst the Swiss Travel Pass Jungfraujoch tickets are not completely included, you do get a 25% discount and, of course, kids travel free if they hold a Swiss Rail Family Pass.